starlys/RetroDRY/documentation/2server.md

     [InheritFrom("Customer")]
     public class CustomerRow {

-        [Key] //viewon main table keys should be defined as Key and ForeignKey [ForeignKey(typeof(Customer))] //this links the viewon with its associated persiston public int CompanyId;
+        [PrimaryKey(true)] //viewon main table keys should be defined as both PrimaryKey and ForeignKey [ForeignKey(typeof(Customer))] //this links the viewon with its associated persiston public int CompanyId;